 When migrating to another set of nameservers, there can often be downtime incurred.
 In this guide we will walk you through adding your domain to ZEIT and setting it up before migrating the nameservers, ensuring no downtime at any point.

 To get the process started, you will need to add your domain to your account or team by using the following command:

-This command will add the domain to your account and output some information that you will need to verify the domain is yours.
+This command will add the domain to your account and output information you will need in order to verify the domain is yours.